BrouwersRuben/Programming-Y2/README.md

 **E-mail**: creator@kdg.be <br>
 **Password**: creator <br>

-Can do everything.
+The "creator" can do everything.

 #### Updater
 > **Username**: Updater <br>
 **E-mail**: updater@kdg.be <br>
 **Password**: updater <br>

-Can update entities (PUT architect)
+The "updater" can update entities (PUT architect)

 * They **cannot** see any off the pages to add entities, including the navbar links to those pages.
   * Any page, because all pages have the navbar.